Split PDF file in C# and VB.NET

 {

-// Create new ZIP entry for each source document page.
+// Create a ZIP entry for each source document page.

 using (var entryStream = entry.Open())